-Kampong Gelam has its origins as a thriving port town and is Singapore's oldest urban quarter.
-In Malay, the word kampong means "compound", while "gelam" is often attributed to the long-leaved paperbark tree, which was commonly found in the area and used for boat-making, medicine and even as a seasoning for food.
+The word ‘kampong’ means "compound" in Malay, while 'gelam' refers to the long-leaved paperbark tree, commonly found in the area and used for boat-making, medicine and even as a seasoning for food.